byrchbaker/DSU-GenCyber-Enroll/README.md

 ### I'm pretty much done developing this script for the GenCyber DSU camp.
 If I attend the camp in 2025, I will update it to be in a web portal.

 What Does It Do?
   - This script allows the user to select their desired electives for the next elective phase in the Dakota State University GenCyber Camp.
-Then it automatically waits for the electives to open (usually either 7:30 AM or 6:30 AM).
-At the exact elective time, it registers all the electives for the user, assuming the user is sleep ;)
+Then it automatically waits for the electives to open (usually either 7:30 AM OR 9:45 PM).
+At the exact elective time, it registers all the electives for the user, assuming the user is sleeping ;)

 Why?
   - I was tired that all the electives would fill up immediately at 6:35-40 and I too wanted the best electives so I made this to combat that.